|

 https://www.colorado.gov/airquality/colorado_summary.aspx

-At 1AM (MST), Saturday, 3/25/2023 the highest AQI value was 51 for Ozone which indicates Moderate air quality.
+The highest Ozone related AQI at 4 o'clock PM Mountain Standard Time on July 26, 2024, is 93 which indicates Moderate ozone air quality.
+It was recorded by the AURE ambient ozone monitor.
 Unusually sensitive individuals may experience respiratory symptoms.
 Unusually sensitive people should consider reducing prolonged or heavy outdoor exertion.

 WHAT IS AN ACTION DAY?: An Action Day for fine particulate matter, carbon monoxide, ozone or other pollutants indicates that either current air quality is unhealthy or conditions are expected to worsen later in the day or on the next day.
 Action Days for air pollutants generally indicate that air quality will be in either the Unhealthy or Unhealthy-for-Sensitive-Groups categories according to the Air Quality Index.
 Action Days always convey overarching public health recommendations, and, according to season, trigger a variety of mandatory and voluntary pollution prevention measures.
 For example, during the summer open burning is prohibited when an Action Day for ozone and/or fine particulates is in effect.
 During the winter, residential burning restrictions are in effect when an Action Day for Visibility is in effect.